Can-So/uiKit/packages/elements/xregexp-transformer/README.md

 ```
 Check the output for the generated regex unicode in dist/sample.js.

-## Customize the regex
+## HOWTO: compile your Xregexp expression

-Replace the regex in src/sample.ts with your own and run it to get compiled into unicode charsets and then replace it back in your component.
+Replace the regex in src/sample.ts with your desired xregexp expression and run it to get compiled into unicode charsets and then replace it back in your component.